mvenzke-axway/axway-open-docs/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 ## Use a secret for API Manager username and password

-The following example shows how you can create a secret that keeps the API Manager username and password and use it with API Builder.
+The following example shows how to create a secret to store API Manager username and password, and use it with API Builder.
 The same procedure applies for all confidential information.
-For more details, see the `values.yaml` file.
+For more information, see the `values.yaml` file.

 1. Create a secret: